HenrikRoos/imdb-markup-syntax/readme.txt

 == Changelog ==
 The code in WordPress plugin host is only production releases.
 Developers releases with unit-test and jenkins build config is hosted on [GitHub](https://github.com/HenrikRoos/imdb-markup-syntax)

+= 1.1 =

+1. Delete some options for a cURL transfer - use default instead.
+2. Improve error handling for cURL transfer.
+3. Add support for WordPress 3.5.2.

 = 1.0 =

 First stable release, tested from English WordPress (3.3, 3.3.1, 3.3.2, 3.3.3, 3.4, 3.4.1, 3.4.2, 3.5, 3.5.1), Svenska WordPress 3.5.1, Español WordPress 3.5.1 and ئۇيغۇرچە WordPress 3.5.1.
 Error messages in English and Swedish is supported.